utkuozdemir/pv-migrate/README.md

 ## Highlights

 - Supports in-namespace, in-cluster as well as cross-cluster migrations
-- Uses rsync over SSH with a freshly generated RSA keys each time to securely migrate the files
+- Uses rsync over SSH with a freshly generated [Ed25519](https://en.wikipedia.org/wiki/EdDSA) or RSA keys each time to securely migrate the files
 - Allows specifying your own docker images for rsync and sshd
 - Supports multiple migration strategies to do the migration efficiently and fallback to other strategies when needed
 - Customizable strategy order